weincoder/weincoder/README.md

 # examples_codes_angular 🅰️
-In this repository, we will upload reference architectures that developers can use as a reference for their projects.
+In this repository, we will upload reference architectures and example codes that developers can use as a reference for their projects.
+If you want to add elements, you must keep in mind that your component is as well documented 📗 as possible so that everyone can benefit 🧪.
 You are invited to contribute.
-If you want to add elements, you must keep in mind that your component is as well documented 📗 as possible so that everyone can benefit 🧪.

 ##  🔗 https://github.com/weincoder/examples_codes_angular